 In 2002, I accompanied an ENT/cosmetic surgeon to remote areas in China where we performed corrective surgeries on babies and young adults born with cleft lip and palate birth deformities.
 Many families reported being shunned and ostracized by their communities due to the physical differences in their children or in themselves.
 The extent of this prejudice also meant that individuals were excluded from receiving medical care; receive basic education or participation in greater community.

 I was struck by the families’ resilience and endurance while experiencing unjust behaviour and ridicule from their communities.
 I thought of the perseverance and enormous motivation to seek out medical attention at our outreach clinic.

-In 2005, with the Canadian Medical Association of Toronto (CMAT), I embarked on another nursing mission to Pakistan for 21 days, shortly after a deadly earthquake.
+In 2005, with the Canadian Medical Association of Toronto (CMAT), I embarked on another medical mission to Pakistan for 21 days, shortly after a deadly earthquake.
 The trauma that affected these people was far beyond physical wounds, as they were traumatized by grief, death, the devastation of their homes, and the struggles ahead.

 Collectively, these experiences provided me – with first-hand teaching moments.
 More significantly, each experience taught me the depth, breath and range of social challenges.
 I believe each moment has led me to become a more able, empathetic, objective and compassionate professional.